Cray-HPE/docs-csm/glossary.md

 ## Cray Operating System (COS)

-The Cray Operating System is a Cray product.
+The Cray Operating System is a Cray product that may be installed on CSM systems.
+COS is comprised of [COS Base](#cray-operating-system-base-cos-base) and [User Services Software](#user-services-software-uss) components.

 ## Cray Operating System Base (COS Base)

-The Cray Operating System Base (COS Base) is a Cray product that may be installed on CSM systems.
-Previously, COS Base and [USS](#user-services-software-uss) were packaged as one product named [COS](#cray-operating-system-cos).
+COS Base software consists of the COS modified kernel and dependent packages.

 ## Cray Programming Environment (CPE)